-Brand can be a nebulous concept to wrap your head around.
+Brand can be a nebulous concept.
 It’s an asset and wildly important to the success of most businesses.
 At the same time, it’s difficult to manage or pinpoint exactly what it is.
 To keep things simple, brand is a combination of the story and emotion that targets experience when hearing about or interacting with your company.
 There are tons of resources about the advanced strategies of building a brand, so let’s focus here on tactical steps a startup can take to begin.
 First, let’s break brand into two parts:

 The visuals are what targets see when they interact with you: logo, graphics, content, website, advertisements, etc. The voice is what targets read and hear when they interact with you: sales demos, support calls, website copy, ebooks, etc. You need to make sure that both the visuals and voice are in tight alignment if you are creating an organized, cohesive brand.
 Let’s dig into the specifics:

 It all starts with the name.
 I’ve seen startups obsess over this, and the reality is that if the product is exceptional, targets could care less what it’s called.
 However, you still need to make some smart choices when selecting a name.
 A good name has something behind it: it’s not just a random combination of words.
 Most important is its perceived meaning and any additional trust it helps build.
 Additionally: